Grayxyz/100-days-of-code/log.md

 Yeah, missed yesterday so I made up for it by doing a whole day of Javascript instead of just an hour.
 Had difficulty with the display on the calculator not showing up but managed to track it down to a missing ].
 Need to remember not to get overly reliant on VS code's assistance as it doesn't always add closing brackets. otherwise, the only other issue was that I kind of got ahead of the tutorial wondering why the all clear wasn't working.
 I just needed to watch further to add an else statement but I'm kind of proud that I figured that out before getting to it in the video

 **Link to work:** [Javasript Calculator] https://github.com/Grayxyz/Calculator, https://drewmacstudio.w3spaces.com/jsCalculator/calculator.html

+### Day 4: January 13 2022

+**Today's Progress**:
+Started personal portfolio site.
+Caught up on semantic elements <header><section> etc. Built HTML basis for home page.
+Watched video on python for web development.

+**Thoughts:**
+Less progress today but yesterday was probably good enough for a week.
+Starting back up with basic portfolio site like I used to make.
+Some features I'd like to add:

+change header imeage on load (javascript) nav bar that hides in hamburger menu on scroll down and appears on scroll up Template for project pages contact form (python?)

+**Link to work:** No link today :(